-The date and venue are announced in H&M's nine-month report as well as on about.hm.com, and the notice of the meeting is published in full usually five weeks before the meeting in Post- och Inrikes Tidningar and on about.hm.com, with an advertisement placed in Dagens Nyheter and Svenska Dagbladet.
+The date and venue are announced in conjunction with H&M's nine-month report as well as at hmgroup.com.
+The notice of the meeting is published in full usually five weeks before the meeting as a press release and in Postoch Inrikes Tidningar and at hmgroup.com.
+Publication of the notice is announced by an advertisement placed in Dagens Nyheter and Svenska Dagbladet.
 Shareholders registered directly in the register of shareholders who have given notice of their attendance on time are entitled to participate in the meeting and vote for the total number of shares that they hold.
 Shareholders who cannot be present in person may be represented by proxy.

 Shareholders wishing to have a particular matter considered by the meeting may submit a written request to the board at least seven weeks before the meeting.
 H&M's email address is also given for those shareholders who wish to submit their questions to H&M in advance.
 All the material belonging to the meeting, including the minutes of the meeting, is available on the website in both Swedish and English.
-Extraordinary general meetings can also be held where there is a particular need to do so.
+Extraordinary general meetings can also be held when there is a particular need to do so.